Platform - Tools - Security - Infrastructure

 Components: Hashicorp Vault, Go

-Stitch Fix’s Algorithms Department’s Access and Identity System
+Stitch Fix’s Algorithms Department’s IAM System

 It’s the means by which an entire department of Data Scientists and Engineers connected to every system, instance, and container in the stack.
 We wanted an an independent system that could funciton autonomously.
 The whole access and identity lifecycle- onboarding, offboarding, partner connections, and a light weight roaming profile for any user on any system in a dynamic auto scaling cloud environment.